I love when you share my recipes!

 What to Serve with Salmon and Cream Cheese Dip

 Serve your smoked salmon dip with a wide variety of dipping options.
 Fresh cucumber slices, celery sticks, and carrot sticks are excellent additions for dipping, along with a variety of crackers.
-Classic water crackers, bagel chips, and pita chips work well, as well as homemade crostini bread from baguette slices.
+Classic water crackers, bagel chips, and pita chips work well, as well as homemade crostini from baguette slices.

 A plate of carrot slices, cucumber slices, and bread slices.